 "We're at critical moment in this fight," she said.
 "The problem of modern trafficking may be entrenched, and it may seem like there is no end in sight.
 But if we act on the laws that have been passed and the commitments that have been made, it is solvable.
 If we increase the pressure on traffickers and the networks they thrive in, we can set ourselves on a course to one day eradicate modern slavery."

-Rep. Chris Smith, R-N.J., one of the authors of the law that established the report and offered protection to trafficking victims, said he was "deeply disappointed" that China was given a political waiver despite its ongoing and expanding problem of human trafficking, particularly sex-trafficking of women and girls.
+Republican Rep. Chris Smith, an author of the law that established the report and offered protection to trafficking victims, said he was "deeply disappointed" that China was given a political waiver despite its contining and expanding problem of human trafficking, particularly sex-trafficking of women and girls.

-Separately, the report also cited six nations — Chad, the Democratic Republic of the Congo, Myanmar, Somalia, Sudan and Yemen — for using child soldiers and not taking steps to end the practice.
+Separately, the report also cited six nations -- Chad, Congo, Myanmar, Somalia, Sudan and Yemen -- for using child soldiers and not taking steps to end the practice.